pmean/build-website/text/99/linear.md

 ![](../../../web/images/99/linear06.gif)

-This table now adjusts for mother\'s age.
+This table now adjusts for mother's age.
 The mean for the bottle fed group is adjusted upward to what it would be if the average age of the mothers in this group were 27 rather than 25.
 The mean for the NG tube group is adjusted downward to what it would be if the average age were